-The following are the areas of performance to be considered by Tenure and Promotion Committees and the Chairperson when making their recommendations (Appendix II, Appendix III, Appendix IV, Appendix VII, UPR 3342-6-06, UPR 3342-6-08).
-The tables and text below are designed to facilitate assessment of performance of those under evaluation.
-During reappointment evaluations these tools are to be used for developmental assistance and projection of future success in tenure and promotion.
+In making their recommendations, the ad hoc RTP Committee and the Chairperson consider these areas of performance (see University Policy Register 334206-16, 3342-6-14, and 3342-6-15).
+The tables and text below are designed to facilitate assessment of performance.
+During reappointment evaluations, these tools are to be used for developmental assistance and projection of future success in tenure and promotion.

-Tables 1 (A and B), 2, and 3 provide guidelines for the assessment of faculty member performance and a rating scale for use in evaluation of candidates.
-For promotion from Assistant to Associate Professor it is required that the individual meet the criteria for an "excellent" rating in the Scholarship of Discovery, Integration and Application or the Scholarship of Teaching with at least "very good" in the other.
-University Citizenship must at least meet the minimal departmental obligations as outlined in Table 3.
+Tables provide guidelines for the assessment of faculty member performance in research (Tables 1A and 1B), teaching (Table 2), and service (Table 3) and a rating scale for use in evaluation of candidates.
+For promotion from Assistant to Associate Professor it is required that the individual meets the criteria of an "Excellent" rating in either Research or Teaching and at least a "Very Good" rating in the other.
+Service must at least meet the minimal departmental obligations as outlined in Table 3.
 These same categories and assessment tools apply for tenure.
+However, since tenure is based on the projected potential career development, considerations can include evaluation of accomplishments prior to arrival at Kent State as well as grant proposals submitted but not funded, proposals pending, papers "in review" or "in press", graduate students currently advised, and any other materials that may reflect on the candidate's potential for a long-term successful career.